Frequently Asked Questions

 What do you use to edit photos?

 All my photos are edited with Lightroom, using the RAW processing tools and multiple curves adjustments.
+I have even created Lightroom Presets which you can purchase, that I personally use for the base in all my photography.

 How do you colour grade your videos?

 People quite often relate my video colouring to VSCO styles.
 Just for the record, VSCO is software/presets to emulate the colours and tones of real analogue film in digital photography, not video.
 I often try and mimic certain tones/qualities of my videos which is reminiscent of old filmstock, because I feel it gives a softer, more ambient feel to it.
 I mainly use curves adjustments and exposure settings with Lumetri in Premiere Pro.
-Occasionally I will also apply a LUT from DeLuts to enhance or speed up the process.

 What ringlight do you use in your videos?